facebook/create-react-app/template/README.md

 Currently, only `<link href>` attributes are treated this way.
 If you need similar support for other HTML tags and attributes, please file an issue describing your use case.

 If you need to use an asset from code rather than from HTML, please read [Adding Images and Fonts](#adding-images-and-fonts).
+For example, to integrate a library like [`react-mdl`](https://github.com/tleunen/react-mdl) that depends on global scripts and styles, [`import` them from JavaScript](https://github.com/tleunen/react-mdl/pull/388).

 ### Generating Dynamic `<meta>` Tags on the Server